Chapter 5. Closing and Opening Anew: Paradigm Shift

 Next: 4.7 Circle of Presence – map

-Download the article: Baeck 4.6 Opening to Authentic Collective Wisdom 07:17
+Download this section: Baeck 4.6 Opening to Authentic Collective Wisdom 07/17

 Women Moving the Edge Part 4